 Three things in particular distinguish Ogliastra:

 - Ogliastra has seen lots of development in the last few years.
-“This area is starting to seriously threaten Cala Gonone as the principle area of Sardinia for visiting climbers.
-Not least because Baunei is very near to the crags of Urzulei and no more than half an hour by car from those of Jerzu/Ulassai, which means a huge choice in the space of a few km…” states the 2011 Pietra di Luna guide.
-And since 2011 the development has continued!
+The leadership of Cala Gonone as a climbing venue belongs to the past, now the area of Lotzorai/Baunei/Urzulei offers more than 600 sport pitches (300 of them bolted in the last 5 years), dozens of multi pitches and a handful of trar ones.
 But this area remains the least discovered of Sardinia’s climbing areas, with marvellous unpolished rock and no queueing.
 Top climbers James Pearson and Caroline Ciavaldini came to the same conclusion, when interviewed them at the end of 2012 for Versante Sud’s yearbook UP.
 James said: “Sardinia – amazing place, and so much potential!
 It’s rare to find somewhere so unspoilt and so little developed.”
 James was talking about the east coast and Ogliastra which you see in the HYKNUSA trailer in the centre.
 Cala Gonone is 90 minutes drive from our house but it is sometimes busy, a bit polished and hot in summer; Domusnovas and Isili are other important climbing areas but they’re not by the sea.
 But here in Ogliastra you often you have the crag to yourselves and by choosing the right altitude and crag orientation you can climb all year round like we do, and go for a swim or sunbathe afterwards!

 - In particular, Ogliastra is Sardinia’s best area for climbing in summer, with high (800-1000 m amsl) mountain crags near the coast which enjoy cool afternoon shade even when it is very hot by the sea.
 Peter and his Sard friends climb hard routes in August, as the video on the right makes clear.